Windsor man pleads guilty to lesser charge in death of his friend

 A Windsor man has pleaded guilty to a lesser charge of manslaughter in the death of a man more than two years ago.

-Derek Gammon, 37, was in a Windsor court on Tuesday morning regarding the death of 52-year-old Dan Major on Sept.
+Derek Gammon, 37, was in a Windsor court on Tuesday.
+He was initially charged with second degree murder in connection with the death of 52-year-old Dan Major on Sept.
 2, 2015.

-The court heard that the two men were friends, and they were drinking all evening, but around 11:30 p.m. they got into a fight.
+The court heard that the two men were friends, and they were drinking all evening, but around 11:30 p.m. that night, they got into a fight.

 Police arrived at a home on Brant Street around 12:30 a.m. to find Major on the floor of the kitchen with stab wounds to the chest and arms.
 Gammon was cradling his head.